Rutherfords Punting

 Our boats

 Our upgraded traditional punts comfortably seat 12 people on raised seats with unique tables.
-Groups of more than 12 people will need to book multiple boats.
+Groups of more than 12 people will need to book multiple boats or possibly take multiple trips if you're booking out shared tours at a busy time of day.
+Speak to a member of staff at our check-in desk if you're taking a large party and want to book a private tour.

 WHAT IS THE LATEST TIME I CAN BOOK A TOUR?